GoogleCloudDataproc/initialization-actions/connectors/README.md

 on a [Google Cloud Dataproc](https://cloud.google.com/dataproc) cluster.

 ## Using this initialization action
-You can use this initialization to create a new Dataproc cluster with specific versions of BigQuery and/or GCS connectors installed.
+You can use this initialization action to create a new Dataproc cluster with specific versions of BigQuery and/or GCS connectors installed.

 ```
 gcloud dataproc clusters create <CLUSTER_NAME> \